scryptolabs/crypticker/README.md

 | history.negativeMajorSymbol | String | Symbol to use for negative major trend | `"∙"` |
 | exchanges | Array | List of currency codes to monitor | `['btc:usd', 'eth:btc', ...]` |

-Powered by the [CoinMarketCap public API](https://coinmarketcap.com/api/).
-A listing of supported markets can be found [here](https://api.coinmarketcap.com/v1/ticker/).
+Powered by the [Cryptonator public API](https://www.cryptonator.com/api).
+A listing of supported currencies can be found [here](https://www.cryptonator.com/api/currencies).